 This feature can be helpful when, for example, you apply a set of filters in Effects and feel that they caused the shadows to darken in your image.
 Using the keyboard shortcut for the Shadows adjustment, you can make changes dynamically without having to go back to the Develop tab.

 Photo RAW has a set of pre-assigned keys for these adjustments in the Develop section of the Keyboard Shortcuts window, but you can change them easily.
-See "Customizing Photo RAW's Keyboard Shortcuts" on page 29 for more.
+See page 101 for more.